toasterofbread/spmp-docs/content/docs/0.4.x/client/installation.md

 ### Nightly builds

-Automatically built pre-release packages are available for all platforms on the SpMp's [actions page](https://github.com/toasterofbread/spmp/actions) (as well as [the server's](https://github.com/toasterofbread/spmp-server/actions)).
+Automatically built pre-release packages are available for all platforms on SpMp's [actions page](https://github.com/toasterofbread/spmp/actions) (as well as [the server's](https://github.com/toasterofbread/spmp-server/actions)).
 These are experimental builds which may not have been tested, so use with caution!.